sicilian food: cheap, easy and delicious

 Seafood and vegetables are plentiful.
 Sicily also produces a large quantity of high-quality citrus fruit.
 The tradition of sweet desserts dates back to Arabic times.

-A decent breakfast is not a given.
-If you need one, choose an accommodation that makes it possible.
+A more substantial breakfast is not a given.
+The easiest way to get one is to choose an accommodation that makes them.

 See Also: